Buddy film: 1960s to 1970s: Responses to feminism and society

 Throughout the 1960s and the 1970s, the feminist movement and "a widespread questioning" of social institutions influenced buddy films.
 The films explored male friendships more dramatically and encouraged individualism—particularly to be free from women and society.
-Critics like Molly Haskell and Robin Wood saw the decades' films as "a backlash from the feminist movement."
-Philippa Gates wrote, "To punish women for their desire for equality, the buddy film pushes them out of the center of the narrative...
+Critics such as Molly Haskell and Robin Wood saw the decades' films as "a backlash from the feminist movement."
+Philippa Gates wrote: "To punish women for their desire for equality, the buddy film pushes them out of the center of the narrative ...
 By making both protagonists men, the central issue of the film becomes the growth and development of their friendship.
 Women as potential love interests are thus eliminated from the narrative space."
 The buddy films of these decades were also hybridized with road movies.
 The decades' buddy films included Butch Cassidy and the Sundance Kid (1969), Easy Rider (1969), Midnight Cowboy (1969), Thunderbolt and Lightfoot (1974), and Dog Day Afternoon (1975).
 The Los Angeles Times said films like Scarecrow (1973) and All the President's Men (1976) reflected the "paranoia and alienation" felt in the era.
 Beyond Hollywood, a notable buddy road movie of that era was the Bollywood "Curry Western" film Sholay (1975), which was the highest-grossing Indian film of all time.

 Biracial buddy films emerged in the 1970s and 1980s; Richard Pryor and Gene Wilder initiated the movement with Silver Streak (1976) and Stir Crazy (1980).
 Eddie Murphy was a key actor in biracial buddy films, starring in 48 Hours (1982) with Nick Nolte and in Trading Places (1983) with Dan Aykroyd.
 Throughout the 1980s, the individual roles in biracial buddy films are reversed.
 The "racial other... is too civilized" while the white man "is equipped for survival in... the urban landscape".